MSyafiqimanSI/MSyafiqimanSI/README.md

 ## Hi there 👋

-- 😎 Hello I'm Syafiq
+- 😎 Hello, I'm Syafiq
 - 👨‍🏫 Interested in Machine Learning and AI
 - 🎓 Bachelor Degree in Mechatronics Engineering
 - 🌱 I’m currently learning in Machine Learning